Rafute

-Rahutee(ラフテー) is a pork belly dish in Okinawan cuisine, from the Ryukyu Islands.
+Rafute is a pork belly dish in Okinawan cuisine, from the island of Okinawa, Japan.
 It consists of skin-on pork belly stewed in soy sauce and brown sugar.
 The dish is related to kakuni and Dongpo pork.
 It is traditionally considered to help with longevity.
-Rahutee was originally a form of Okinawan royal cuisine.
+Rafute was originally a form of Okinawan royal cuisine.

-In Hawaii, Rahutee is known as "shoyu pork," which is served in plate lunches.
-In the early 1900s, Ryukyuan immigrants in Hawaii introduced Rahutee into the local cuisine which later inspired other variations such as shoyu chicken.
-Ryukyuans owned and ran many restaurants and okazuya throughout Hawaii in the 1940s.
+In Hawaii, rafute is known as "shoyu pork," which is served in plate lunches.
+In the early 1900s, Okinawan immigrants in Hawaii introduced rafute into the local cuisine which later inspired other variations such as shoyu chicken.
+Okinawans owned and ran many restaurants and okazuya throughout Hawaii in the 1940s.